imsdev/ims-java-springboot/ims-springboot-tm/README.md

 ```

 <b>Note</b>: Because this sample pool manager implementation does not keep track of used connections, the `delete` method assumes that
-a connection created by this pool manager instance is removed and therefor simply destroys the physical connection if not null and decrements
+a connection created by this pool manager instance is removed and therefore simply destroys the physical connection if it is not null, and decrements
 the totalConnections counter.

 ### Implementing pool shutdown and cleanup
-Since calling the close method on the connection causes the `release` method of the pool manager to be called, the connections would not be
+Since calling the `close` method on the connection causes the `release` method of the pool manager to be called, the connections would not be
 erminated gracefully without a shutdown or cleanup.
 In order to do a cleanup, a `stop` method was added that removes all connections from
 the vector and physically terminates the connections to IMS Connect using the `cleanup()` and `destroy()` methods on the managed connection: